-Saturn has moved into the predawn eastern sky following its conjunction behind
+Saturn has moved into the predawn eastern sky in Libra following its conjunction

-11. Apparent retrograde motion will commence on MAR 03.
+FEB 11.
+Apparent retrograde motion commenced on MAR 03.

 Saturn’s greatest brilliance for this apparition at magnitude +0.1 is expected